digitalheir/java-probabilistic-earley-parser/README.md

 For example:

-* As a computational linguist, you want [derive all ways to interpret an English sentence along with probabilities](https://web.stanford.edu/~jurafsky/icassp95-tc.pdf)
+* As a computational linguist, you want to [derive the most probable interpretation of an English sentence](https://web.stanford.edu/~jurafsky/icassp95-tc.pdf)

 |tokens|parse tree|
 |---|---|